-Intel Turbo Boost Technology is typically enabled by default.
+Frequency scaling is typically enabled by default.
 You can only disable and enable the technology through a switch in the BIOS.
 No other user controllable settings are available.
-Once enabled, Intel Turbo Boost Technology works automatically under operating system control.
+Once enabled, frequency scaling works automatically under operating system control.
 When access to BIOS is not available, few workarounds are possible: